Lewxa2011/EpicNet/Docs.md

 - Test any feature or bug fix thoroughly before submitting a request.

 ## License
-This project is licensed under the Unlicense License.
+This project is licensed under The Unlicense License.
 See the [LICENSE](LICENSE) file for more details.